rhysmoggs/ms1-bakes-by-noemie/README.md

 [View the live project here.](https://codeinstitute.net)

-Here is the official website for Bakes by Noémie, a bakery based in South Wales.
+Here is the official website for Bakes by Noémie - a bakery based in South Wales, UK.

-The website is the company's first launched website and aims to increase brand awareness and attract more customers to purchase their baked goods.
+The website is the company's first attempt and building their brand and awareness.
+Having launched in April 2020, with a relatively small but hugely skilled and ambitious team of bakers - Noémie, of Bakes by Noémie and the companys owner and head-baker, would like to launch an official website to take the company to the next level.
+The company expects to increase brand awareness and attract more customers to purchase their baked goods.
 The website will clearly display information for new and returning customers including the company's contact info, updates and social media links.
-The website is fully responsible on a range of small, hand-held devices and up to 1201px and over.
+The website is fully responsible on a range of handheld devices to larger screens.
 This is to ensure that as many eyes as possible can visit the website, in turn increasing the ultimate goal of turning a profit via the Bakes by Noémie shop.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>